 Credit and payment history

-- The types of credit you have.
+- The types of credit accounts you have

-- How much you owe on those accounts.
+- How much you owe on those accounts

-- The length of years the accounts have been open.
+- The length of years the accounts have been open

 Your payment history is also scrutinized — whether on-time or late — as well as any accounts you have in collections.